sanjeet2014mca/springreactwithmysql/README.md

 5.check yarn --version & npm --version
-if it will show the version of NPM & Yarn

-then run :$yarn run dev-server
+if it will show the version of NPM & Yarn in case if u will miss to install NPM then inside folder u have to type $npm install then run :$yarn run dev-server

 Note:For more clarification follow below link